JeffreyOmoakah/python-docker/README.md

 Navigate to the Repository: cd python-docker

-Build the Docker Image: docker build -t python-docker
+Build the Docker Image: docker build -t fastapi-image

-Run the Docker Container: docker run -it --rm python-docker
+Run the Docker Container: docker run -it --rm fastapi.image

 This command will start a Docker container based on the image we just built and drop you into a shell inside the container.